c-e-brumm/false-hive/README.md

 ```

 ### It won't build
-I originaly wrote this as if it was in the openshift org, not my personal repo.
+I originally wrote this as if it was in the openshift org, not my personal repo.
 You should clone the repo into the  $GOPATH/src/github.com/openshift/false-hive